peterhinch/micropython-nano-gui/DRIVERS.md

 * `gc9a01_8_bit.py` 8-bit driver, requires 57,600 bytes.

 For use with the three GUI options the 4-bit version is normally preferred.
 The 8-bit version allows more colors to be displayed on any given screen.
-It also offers a mode in which 8-bit greyscale full-screen bitmap images can be displayed.
-Both have identical constructor args.
+Both have identical constructor args and method.

 #### GC9A01 Constructor args: